alexgo-io/alexlab-doc/docs/product-features/bitcoin-swaps/key-concepts.md

 ### Swap Fee

 This is the cost associated with performing a swap.
-It is deducted from the base token amount and is tipically set at 0.5%, though it can vary depending on the token pair (liquidity pool) involved. **Swap Fees** are distributed among liquidity providers and the ALEX Lab Platform.
+It is deducted from the base token amount and is tipically set at 0.5%, though it can vary depending on the token pair (liquidity pool) involved. **Swap Fees** are distributed among Liquidity Providers and the ALEX Lab Platform.

 The swap fees on the Bitcoin Native Swap are expressed in sat/vB, or satoshis per virtual bytes.
 Satoshis are the smallest units of Bitcoin and virtual Bytes are a measure of transaction size on the Bitcoin Network.